 What went through your mind thinking about life beyond diagnosis?
 Did you experience depression or anxiety?

 Lou Eisenbrandt, Army

 “Yes, I remember spending two days on the couch curled up in a fetal position.
-It that caught me by surprise when I finally worked my way out of the depression because I had never experienced it before.
+It caught me by surprise when I finally worked my way out of the depression because I had never experienced it before.
 Once I started reading more about Parkinson’s, I realized that many of us are not depressed because of our diagnosis but because we don’t have enough dopamine.
-I usually say I’m running a half court low.
+I usually say I’m running at half-quart low.
 I learned that you shouldn’t be ashamed of taking antidepressants.
 I’ve really been on them since day one, and I’ve been living with this for 19 years.”

 There is a category of veterans who suffer from post-traumatic stress disorder (about 20 to 30% that we know of).
 Do you think the Parkinson’s and PTSD influenced one another?

 “For a while, I thought I was going crazy.
 I didn’t put it together until I finally got the courage to see a psychologist.
 You’ve got to get the help that you need, take the medication and see the doctors.
 Taking the medication is not going to make you less of a warrior.
 It will enhance your abilities and make you stronger.
 It also takes the burden off the care partners when they are not the only ones watching out for you.”